 The raw material for plasma proteins is human blood plasma.
 Biotest collects the majority of the plasma it needs for its own production through a process called plasmapheresis at dedicated donation centres.
-This process uses a machine that separates the plasma from donated blood, and the remaining components of the blood are returned to the donor’s circulation.
-This process allows a donor to give plasma up to twice weekly.
+This process uses a machine that separates the plasma from donated blood, and the remaining cellular components of the blood are returned to the donor’s circulation.
+This process allows a donor to give plasma as often as twice weekly.

 To ensure the highest possible safety, the plasma used is taken exclusively from qualified donors, i.e. donors whose health is continuously monitored.
 Before processing, donated plasma is tested multiple times for possible contamination with viruses or other contaminants, using the very latest testing technology.

 Fractionation / manufacturing